TrustSource/ts-deepscan/README.md

 * TypeScript
 * Yacc
 * Yaml

-In addition it assesses LICENSE, COPYING and README files.
-Text, repsectively comments in source files, will be analyzed for copyright statements and licenses will be verified against the original liecense texts using a similarity analysis approach.
+In addition it assesses all LICENSE, COPYING and README named files.
+Text, respectively comments in source files, will be analyzed for copyright statements and licenses will be verified against the original liecense text using a similarity analysis approach.
 The tool compiles results in a JSON file.
+It also could be used

 **PLEASE NOTE: The tool will ignore all kind of image, audio or video files.**